 Generally, preference is accorded to what somebody wants “to do” in life - Eg.to become a stockbroker, or an entrepreneur etc. However, the real career target should also aim to dream about what somebody wants “to be” in life.
 These choices can be influenced by factors such as financial security, social status, fulfilment, power, family, happiness, peace etc.

 Therefore, to reach a more holistic career fulfilment and to prepare management graduates for this, a new systematic mentoring approach has been introduced at IFIM.
 The following diagram depicts the overall road map which consists of a set of interventions.

 The Road Map of OLL, Mentoring and Career Targeting

 These changing times need flexible and adaptive measures which are responsive to the growing needs of the society.
 The existing models of Management Education in India are often deemed out-dated, rigid and out of sync with a rapidly changing world.

-IFIM Business School’s integrated approach to Outbound Leadership Lab, Purposing and Mentoring is one of these steps towards the direction of tackling the quality of education as a new age management institution in India
+IFIM Business School’s (Now Jagdish Sheth School of Management) integrated approach to Outbound Leadership Lab, Purposing and Mentoring is one of these steps towards the direction of tackling the quality of education as a new age management institution in India